How Crypto Fees Can Lower Your Tax Bill

 How much are crypto transfer fees?

 Cryptocurrencies give rise to some challenging fee scenarios.
 You might be paying trading fees in another cryptocurrency, such as a BTC/ETH ticker.
 If so, you will usually pay a fee in BTC.
 It is also becoming commonplace to pay fees in an exchange's own coin.
-For example, Binance allows users to pay with BNB, while Kraken has Kraken Fee (KFEE).
+For example, Binance allows users to pay with BNB, while Kraken has the Kraken Fee (KFEE).
 When users use an exchanges native coin, they are often given discounts on their transfer fees.

 So the answer to the question is that it varies from each exchange, and even within exchanges, depending on whether you're using a native coin or not.